lankaapura/lankapura.net/_posts/2018-01-29-JavaScript-Copy-To-Clipboard.md

 ## Simple Use Cases

 We can you following simple function to copy some variable to clip board.
-One important thing to remember is that Copy commands triggered from document.execCommand() will only work if the event is dispatched from an event that is trusted and triggered by the user.

 ```javascript
   function CopyToClipBoardHandler(value) {